Breaking the Firearms Pipeline: The Queens County District Attorney’s Office is a National Leader in the Fight Against Guns

 CSIB’s successful investigation and prosecution of numerous ghost gun manufacturers and traffickers has contributed to Queens County leading New York City in the total number of ghost gun recoveries.
 In under four years, the Queens DA's Office’s strategy has led to the investigation and prosecution of more than 50 individuals for manufacturing, possessing and/or distributing personally manufactured firearms.
 As noted below, not only have these investigations led to the recovery of hundreds of ghost guns, but they have also led to the recovery of hundreds of commercially manufactured firearms as well.

 Along with the hundreds of firearms that we removed from the streets, our proactive and ground-breaking ghost gun investigations have also resulted in the recovery of hundreds of firearm accessories, all of which are sophisticated and often homemade items that allow these dangerous ghost guns to be modified into even deadlier and more accurate firearms.
-Additionally, 1,190 large capacity ammunition feeding devices and more than 140,000 rounds of ammunition were recovered.
+Additionally, 1,195 large capacity ammunition feeding devices and approximately 141,750 rounds of ammunition were recovered.

 Op-Eds and Podcasts